Verdenroz/finance-query/README.md

 ```

 ### Watchlist
-> #### Requires comma separated list of symbols to be sent intially, streaming simplified quotes for all provided symbols
+> #### Requires comma separated list of symbols to be sent initially, streaming simplified quotes for all provided symbols

 ```
 WSS /quotes